evandrocoan/lark/docs/json_tutorial.md

-# Lark Tutorial - JSON parser
+# Pushdown Tutorial - JSON parser

-Lark is a parser - a program that accepts a grammar and text, and produces a structured tree that represents that text.
+Pushdown is a parser - a program that accepts a grammar and text, and produces a structured tree that represents that text.

-In this tutorial we will write a JSON parser in Lark, and explore Lark's various features in the process.
+In this tutorial we will write a JSON parser in Pushdown, and explore Pushdown's various features in the process.

 It has 5 parts.